Not all college students are sexually active. However, if you are, here are a couple things you should know to stay safe

-Students who live on-campus can request free safe sex supplies, including: internal and external condoms, dental dams, and personal lubricant.
+Students who live on-campus can request free safer sex supplies, including: internal and external condoms, dental dams, and personal lubricant.
 Supplies will be delivered to your on-campus mailbox in a plain manila envelope.

-Health Services can prescribe and place IUDs and hormonal implants, and offers a variety of other birth control methods.
+Student Health Services can prescribe a variety of birth control methods.
 Please check with your health insurance company to find out if your preferred option is covered.

-To get birth control through Health Services, please make an appointment for a birth control consultation.
+To get birth control through Student Health Services, please make an appointment for a birth control consultation.
 One of our Registered Nurses will discuss the pros and cons of the method(s) that you are interested in.
 You can then decide which option(s) would be right for you.

 If you're worried that you may be pregnant or have a sexually transmitted infection (STI) after unprotected sex, consider making an appointment with Student Health Services.

 Emergency contraception — also known as the morning-after pill — is an over-the-counter medication available without a prescription at:

 > If you need emergency contraception because you have been sexually assaulted, learn what to do after a sexual assault.